Arm Holdings: Chip giant hopes for market value of more than $50bn

 With semiconductors at the frontline of the power struggle between the US and China over technology, the share offering is being closely watched.

 China accounts for about 25% of the company's sales, which have been hurt by a slump in smartphone shipments in recent months.
+The company has previously reported that overall revenue was roughly flat for the year ending 31 March.